nanodesigns/nanosupport/readme.txt

 == Changelog ==

+= 0.1.1 - 2016-JUN-21 =
+* A bug on Submit ticket is fixed

-= 0.1.0 =
+= 0.1.0 - 2016-JUN-17 =
 * Plugin initiated

 == Upgrade Notice ==

-= 0.1.0 =
+= 0.1.1 =
-Let\'s start creating your first Support Ticketing system in WordPress.
+A bug is fixed on Submit Ticket that was prohibiting submitting guest tickets